openstack/openstack-manuals/doc/common/get-started-compute.rst

 ========================

 Use OpenStack Compute to host and manage cloud computing systems.
-OpenStack Compute is a major part of an Infrastructure-as-a-Service (:term:`IaaS`) system.
+OpenStack Compute is a major part of an :term:`Infrastructure-as-a-Service (IaaS)` system.
 The main modules are implemented in Python.

 OpenStack Compute interacts with OpenStack Identity for authentication;
 OpenStack Image service for disk and server images; and OpenStack